DTUWindEnergy/WindGym/README.md

 A current list of environments are:
 - [WindFarmEnv](DTUWindGym/envs/WindFarmEnv/)
--
+- Thats it for now

 ### Contributing
-If you would like to contribute, follow these steps:
+If you would like to contribute you can message me at manils@dtu.dk

+Or you can follow these steps: follow these steps:
 - Fork this repository
 - Clone your fork
 - Set up pre-commit via `pre-commit install`

-Or message me at manils@dtu.dk